 - Be grateful.
 Count your blessings.
 Seriously.
 It sounds cliché, but it’s so important to remember.
 When you are grateful for what you have in your life, you realize what you have is enough.
 The endless treadmill of wanting more stops.
 You are satisfied, content, happy.

 - Be compassionate.
 It is essential to realize that people everywhere share the same human struggles.
 Understanding others helps us to better understand ourselves.
 We look at things differently.
 We grow more tolerant, forgiving, and compassionate; and, in the process, develop an acceptance of and genuine appreciation for others, our environment, and ourselves.
 You can’t touch other lives with kindness without touching your own.
 It is sometimes better to accept the world as it is, and people as they are, rather than trying to make everything and everyone conform to your ideal.
 When we learn to accept “what is” without passing judgment, our hearts open for a greater sense of love, peace, and happiness.

 Enough said.
 Now is the time to seize happiness.
 Go for it!

-“Choosing To Be Happy” was featured in the September 13, 2013 issue of Omaha Lifestyles.
+“Choosing To Be Happy” was featured in OMAHA LIFESTYLES, September 12, 2013.